09 November 2025

 The terror is not absence; it is excess.

-This inversion is more than a clever flip of premise.
+This inversion is more than a clever flip of the premise.
 It redefines loneliness itself.
-Serling’s man suffered from isolation in the absence of others; Carol suffers isolation in their omnipresence.
+Serling’s man suffered from isolation in the absence of others; Carol suffers from isolation in their omnipresence.
 The hive mind in Pluribus floods every frequency with thought and memory, stripping individuals of boundaries.
 Carol’s immunity becomes her curse: she is surrounded, suffocated by presence, yet more alone than any Twilight Zone wanderer.

 The empty diner and the silent street have been replaced by a chorus of minds too loud to bear.